mathew-perez/Understanding-DNS/README.md

 ![image](https://github.com/mathew-perez/Understanding-DNS/assets/144407220/9ec80441-c965-4c67-b693-6cd9ef8fcf1e)

-After completing this lab, you should have a basic understanding of how and what DNS is.
-DNS is only a small part of networking concepts and I hope that this tutorial will give you a base knowledge regarding this concept.
+After completing this lab, you should have a basic understanding of what DNS is and how is works.

 REMEMBER TO DELETE YOUR RESOURCES IN MICROSOFT AZURE ONCE YOU ARE DONE WITH THE LAB